National Museum of Ireland

 Found in Broighter, County Derry.

-Originating in 1890, the National Museum of Ireland (Ard-Mhúsaem na hÉireann) is the national museum of Ireland.
-This cultural institution comprises four centres: three in the capital Dublin and one in County Mayo.
-The National Museum of Ireland has a strong focus on Irish art, history and culture.
+Founded in 1890, the National Museum of Ireland (Ard-Mhúsaem na hÉireann) is a major cultural institution consisting of four centres: three in the capital Dublin and one in County Mayo.
+The National Museum of Ireland has a strong focus on Irish art, the history of Irish art and Celtic culture.

 History and Archaeology

-The History and Archaeology part of the museum (Kildare Street, Dublin) commemorates prehistoric Ireland, with an emphasis on Irish visual art.
-It displays early Celtic gold masterpieces, illuminated religious manuscripts, outstanding examples of later Celtic metalwork and numerous church treasures from the medieval era, including the Viking age, and later times.
+The History and Archaeology part of the museum (Kildare Street, Dublin) commemorates prehistoric Ireland, with an emphasis on Irish metalwork.
+It highlights early Celtic gold masterpieces, illuminated religious manuscripts, outstanding examples of later Celtic metalwork and numerous church treasures from the medieval era, including the Viking age, and later times.
 The Museum houses special displays of artifacts from Egypt, and the Roman world, augmented at regular intervals by special exhibitions of Ancient art.

 Bog Bodies (Wrist and Hand Detail)